6 Causes Of Child Limping: Symptoms, Diagnosis And Treatment

 5. Legg-Calve-Perthes

 Legg-Calve-Perthes (LCP) is a rare condition found in children aged five to seven years.
 It is characterized by painful limping and limited range of motion of the hip.
 It affects the femoral head, and the pain is often felt during physical activity.
-In some children, the pain might radiate into the thigh and knee (6).
+In some cases, the pain might radiate to the thigh and knee and cause knee pain in children (6).

 LCP occurs when the blood supply to the femoral head is temporarily disrupted.
 The revascularization(restoration of blood flow) may occur over two to four years if the child is under 12 years old at the onset of the disease (7).